Jesse Jackson: Relations with the Jewish community

-Jackson was criticized for referring to Jews as "Hymies" and New York City as "Hymietown" in 1984 remarks to a black Washington Post reporter; "Hymie" is a pejorative term for Jews.
+Jackson was criticized for calling Jews "Hymies" and New York City "Hymietown" in 1984 remarks to a black reporter for The Washington Post; "Hymie" is a pejorative term for Jews.
 He had mistakenly assumed the references would not be printed.
-Louis Farrakhan made the situation worse by issuing, in Jackson's presence, a public warning to Jews that "If you harm this brother [Jackson], it will be the last one you harm."
-During a speech before national Jewish leaders in a Manchester, New Hampshire synagogue, Jackson publicly apologized to Jews for the pejorative remarks, but did not denounce Farrakhan's warning.
-A rift between Jackson and many in the Jewish community endured at least through the 1990s.
+Louis Farrakhan made the situation worse by publicly warning, in Jackson's presence, that "If you harm this brother [Jackson], it will be the last one you harm."
+During a speech before national Jewish leaders in a Manchester, New Hampshire, synagogue, Jackson publicly apologized to Jews for his remarks but did not denounce Farrakhan's warning.
+A rift between Jackson and many in the Jewish community endured until at least the 1990s.

-Shortly after President Jimmy Carter fired U.N.
-Ambassador Andrew Young for meeting with Palestine Liberation Organization representatives, Jackson and other black leaders began publicly endorsing a Palestinian state, with Jackson calling Israel's prime minister a "terrorist" and soliciting Arab-American financial support.
-According to Salon, "Jackson was seen by many conservatives in the United States as hostile to Israel and far too close to Arab governments."

-According to a 1987 New York Times article, Jackson began attempting to improve his relationship with the Jewish community after 1984.
-In 2000, he was invited to speak in support of Jewish Senator and Vice Presidential candidate Joe Lieberman at the Democratic National Convention.
-Following the Pittsburgh synagogue shooting, the deadliest attack on the Jewish community in the United States, Jackson joined other clergy at Congregation Sukkat Shalom in Wilmette to honor the 11 victims, saying: "When nine black lives were lost at Charleston, rabbis were there for us.
+According to a 1987 article in The New York Times, Jackson began attempting to improve his relationship with the Jewish community after 1984.
+In 2000, he was invited to speak in support of Jewish U.S. senator and vice-presidential nominee Joe Lieberman at the Democratic National Convention.
+After the Pittsburgh synagogue shooting, the deadliest attack on the Jewish community in the U.S., Jackson joined other clergy at Congregation Sukkat Shalom in Wilmette to honor the 11 victims, saying: "When nine black lives were lost at Charleston, rabbis were there for us.
 Now we are here for this community."
 On March 8, 2020, Jackson endorsed Bernie Sanders, who is Jewish, for president.

+During his House of Hope memorial service on March 6, 2026, Rabbi Steven Jacobs, who acknowledged his decades-long friendship with Jackson, addressed the controversy, vehemently denying that Jackson was an antisemite.

+In 2026, Jackson's daughter Ashley announced that she had converted to Judaism and that her father had supported her decision to do so.